Ealimah11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script to hello the linux user
+a script that add action to a path